University of Notre Dame: Rankings

+In the 2026 of Best Colleges, Notre Dame ranked 10th for "best undergraduate teaching", 20th for "best value" school and tied for 20th overall among "national universities" in the United States in U.S. News & World Report's report.
 The university is a member of the Oak Ridge Associated Universities Consortium.

 Research

-Science

 Joseph Carrier, director of the Science Museum and the library, was a professor of chemistry and physics until 1874.
 Carrier taught that scientific research and its promise for progress were not antagonistic to the ideals of intellectual and moral culture endorsed by the Catholic Church.
-One of Carrier's students, John Augustine Zahm, was made professor and co-director of the science department at 23; by 1900, he was a nationally prominent scientist and naturalist.
-He was active in the Catholic Summer School movement, which introduced Catholic laity to contemporary intellectual issues.
-His book Evolution and Dogma (1896) defended certain aspects of evolutionary theory as true, and argued, moreover, that even the great church teachers, Thomas Aquinas and Augustine, taught something like it.
-The intervention of Irish American Catholics in Rome prevented Zahm's censure by the Vatican.
-In 1913, Zahm and former President Theodore Roosevelt embarked on a major expedition through the Amazon.

-In 1882, Albert Zahm, John's brother, built an early wind tunnel to compare lift to drag of aeronautical models.
-Around 1899, Professor Jerome Green became the first American to send a wireless message.
-In 1931, Julius Nieuwland performed early work on basic reactions that were used to create neoprene.
-The study of nuclear physics at the university began with the building of a nuclear accelerator in 1936, and continues now partly through a partnership in the Joint Institute for Nuclear Astrophysics.
+Notable researchers in the early history of the university include John Augustine Zahm, whose book Evolution and Dogma (1896) defended certain aspects of evolutionary theory as true; Albert Zahm, John's brother, who built an early wind tunnel to compare lift to drag of aeronautical models; Jerome Green, who became the first American to send a wireless message; and Julius Nieuwland, who performed early work on basic reactions that were used to create neoprene.
+The study of nuclear physics at the university began with the building of a nuclear accelerator in 1936 and continues now partly through a partnership in the Joint Institute for Nuclear Astrophysics.